Black bat flower, Tacca chantrieri

 Sweet Potato Vine ‘Blackie’

 Not quite ready to take the plunge?
-Try easy-care Sweet Pototo Vine ‘Blackie’ in your summer containers.
-It’s deep purple black foliage plays provides contrast with bright colored flowers and adds structure to the arrangement.
+Try easy-care Sweet Potato Vine ‘Blackie’ in your summer containers.
+Its deep purple-black foliage provides contrast with bright colored flowers and adds a foundation to the arrangement.

 So what about that Black Bat Flower?
-A member of the yam family, its unusual dark purple to black flowers are bat shaped and have long whiskers that grow up to 28 inches in length.
+A member of the yam family, Tacca chantrieri‘s unusual dark purple to black flowers are bat shaped and have long whiskers that grow up to 28 inches in length.
 The plant is native to Southeast Asia, where it can bloom up to eight times per season.
+The one below currently resides at the U.S. Botanic Garden.